 Back to the home page

-Intermediate versions (standard releases) receive security updates for nine months, but LTS versions for five years.
+Intermediate versions (standard releases, version numbers for the current period: 14.10 to 15.10) only receive security updates for a mere nine months.
+But LTS versions for a generous five years.

 See this graph of the life cycle of Ubuntu versions (click on the image to enlarge it):

-Intermediate versions (standard releases) are good, but 14.04 LTS is simply better.
-The difference between consumer quality and enterprise quality.
+Intermediate versions (standard releases) are not bad, but 14.04 LTS is simply much better.
+The difference between consumer quality and enterprise quality....

-You may temporarily have to choose a newer intermediate version though, when you have very new hardware that's too new for an older LTS version.
+You may temporarily have to choose a newer intermediate version though, when you have very new hardware that's too new for the most recent LTS version.
 That's because the drivers for the hardware are in the kernel, which is the core of the operating system.
 Only the latest Ubuntu has the latest kernel, and therefore the latest drivers.

-A later intermediate version has in this respect only a temporary advantage over an older LTS version: an LTS version of Ubuntu receives in the first two years of its existence, every six months the newer kernel of the most recent intermediate version.
+However, Ubuntu 14.10 has in this respect only a temporary advantage over Ubuntu 14.04 LTS: an LTS version of Ubuntu receives in the first two years of its existence, every six months the newer kernel of the most recent intermediate standard version.
+This is done by means of a so-called "point release".
 See this announcement.

 For 64-bit Ubuntu, there may still be a little less applications available and a little less hardware drivers.
 Yet I advise to choose 64-bit, because that unleashes the full power of your hardware.